 - Determine which table or tables you want to query.
-To review information about the SQL table structure and details, navigate to: Account > SQL Access.
+To review information about the SQL table structure and details, see View Athena SQL Tables and Structure.

 - Select SQL Search from the list of menu options again to return to the SQL query editor and results page.